Last updated: May 2020

 - Contact at company’s contact details, name and workplace title.

-- Email and name of individual’s attending our services where they explicitly consent to such information being provided to us.
+- For individual’s attending our services where they explicitly consent to such information being provided to us we may store your name, email, city location, image (still and moving) of your face, body and likeness and voice.

 If you object to the collection, sharing and use of your personal data we may be unable to provide you with our services.